zeke-code/OnigiriBot/README.md

 If you encounter any issues, feel free to open an issue on the GitHub repository.

 **A small note for developers who'd like to contribute to the project**: feel free to create any pull requests if you'd like to add something to the bot!

+**Disclaimer: The developer of this bot assumes no responsibility or liability for any actions taken by users of this bot.
+This bot is intended solely for instructive and demonstrative purposes.
+Users are responsible for ensuring that their use complies with all applicable laws and regulations.**